devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

   ///Called after constructor
   ///
   ///Called exactly once
-  ///Use this to subscribe to streams or for any initialization
+  ///Use this to subscribe to Streams or for any initialization
   @override
   initState(){...}

   ///Called multiple times a second
   ///
   ///Keep lightweight (!)
-  ///This is where the actual UI is build
+  ///This is where the actual UI element/Widget is build
   @override
   Widget build(BuildContext context){...}

   ///Called once before the State is disposed (app shut down)
   ///
-  ///Use this for your clean up and to unsubscribe from streams
+  ///Use this for your clean up and to unsubscribe from Streams
   @override
   dispose(){...}
 }